yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 ---
 #### Instance

-**Prerequisite**

-Install sfAgent in the instance.
-See [documentation to install sfAgent](https://stage-docs.snappyflow.io/docs/Integrations/os/linux/sfagent_linux) in the instance.

 **Configuration**

-1. Add the `profileKey`, `appName` and `projectName` in the `config.yaml` file.

-2. Add the `elasticApmLog` plugin under the logging section of the sfagent `config.yaml` file.
+1. Add the `elasticApmLog` plugin under the logging section of the sfagent `config.yaml` file and restart the sfagent service.

   **Example:**